Amazon Brand Usage Guidelines for PPC Campaigns: What Sellers Need to Know

 Table of Contents

-Amazon Call-to-Actions
+A. Amazon Call-to-Actions

 Amazon has trademarked several call-to-action (CTA) phrases that sellers must use correctly to stay compliant with its policies.
 These CTAs are designed to guide shoppers toward specific actions on the platform, and unauthorized variations are not allowed: